Material-Blazor/Material.Blazor/README.md

 Material.Blazor has two release 'trains' available via NuGet

 - V3.x is a DotNet 6 stable version using Material Design 2 and is the version used in most production settings
-- V4.x is a DotNet 7 preview version and has introductory work using Material Design 3 (The released NuGet packages are Material Design 2.
+- V4.x is a DotNet 7 preview version.
+- V4.x also has introductory work using Material Design 3 and DotNet 8 preview (The released NuGet packages are Material Design 2.
 To see the MD3 work in progress you need to browse to https://material-blazor.github.io/Material.Blazor.MD3.Current/)